UK challenger Lanistar lands £15m from CEO’s family

 It says its banking products will focus on “lifestyle brands” in these consumers’ daily lives.

 Growth to date and beyond

 In March, the fintech raised £2 million in seed funding from private financing and family contributions.

 The Hammersmith-based start-up has already grown its team to 45 full-time staff.
 In a statement in July, the start-up said it planned to grow a 150-person support team in Greece.

-Last month, Lanistar partnered with California-based mobile payments and identity verification firm Jumio for its onboarding.
+In June, Lanistar partnered with California-based mobile payments and identity verification firm Jumio for its onboarding.